Jeff Tan

 CVPR 2023

-A method to learn real-time feed-forward shape predictors, by distilling knowledge from offline differentiable rendering optimizers.
+We learn real-time feed-forward pose and shape predictors, by distilling knowledge from offline differentiable rendering optimizers.

 Projects